IP PA System for Schools: Zone Design & Deployment Guide

 The IP network carries audio traffic alongside data and voice.
 In school environments, this usually means managed switches, network planning, and PoE support.

 IP speakers can connect directly to the network.
 They receive multicast or unicast audio streams and play them locally.
 Powered by PoE, the installation becomes cleaner, especially in renovation projects.
+For schools with mixed infrastructure — newer buildings with managed switches alongside older blocks with legacy wiring — SIP paging gateways can bridge the gap, integrating analog speaker circuits into the IP-managed system without a full rip-and-replace.

 Audio traffic requires stable handling.
 Proper network configuration ensures that announcements remain clear even during peak data usage.
 When planned correctly, the PA system integrates smoothly with the campus IT structure instead of operating as a separate subsystem.